-An EDAM Entity associated with its transmission system will ensure the EDAM Transmission Service Provider coordinates with the EDAM Entity and with transmission customers with transmission service contracts under the EDAM Transmission Service Provider tariff so that the EDAM Entity will have all necessary information to register transmission service customer’s transmission service at EDAM Internal Interties with the CAISO in accordance with the procedures and timelines in the Business Practice Manual for the Extended Day-Ahead Market, which processes may differ depending upon the duration of the transmission rights, e.g., yearly, monthly, weekly or of a shorter duration.
-EDAM Transfers must be supported by firm or conditional firm point-to-point transmission service rights across an EDAM Internal Intertie or network integration transmission service associated with an import of a designated network resource across an EDAM Internal Intertie.
-EDAM Legacy Contracts may support EDAM Transfers only if made available under Section 33.16.2, and EDAM Transmission Ownership Rights may support EDAM Transfers only if made available under Section 33.17.2.
-An EDAM Entity Scheduling Coordinator must identify the transmission limits associated with the firm and conditional firm point-to-point transmission service capacity and network integration transmission service capacity that will be available to the Day-Ahead Market at EDAM Internal Interties to support EDAM Transfers.
+An EDAM Transmission Service Provider with a transmission system located within an EDAM Entity Balancing Authority Area must coordinate with the EDAM Entity and with transmission customers with transmission service contracts under the EDAM Transmission Service Provider tariff so that the EDAM Entity will have all necessary information to register transmission service customer’s transmission service at EDAM Internal Interties with the CAISO and other EDAM Entities in accordance with the procedures and timelines in the Business Practice Manual for the Extended Day-Ahead Market, which processes may differ depending upon the duration of the transmission rights, e.g., yearly, monthly, weekly or of a shorter duration.
+EDAM Transfers must be supported by firm or conditional firm point-to-point transmission service rights in hourly increments across an EDAM Internal Intertie, network integration transmission service associated with an import of a designated network resource across an EDAM Internal Intertie, or available transfer capability across an EDAM Internal Intertie.
+EDAM Legacy Contracts may support EDAM Transfers only if registered under Section 33.16.2.
+EDAM Transmission Ownership Rights may support EDAM Transfers only if registered under Section 33.17.2.
+EDAM Transmission Service Provider rights may support EDAM Transfers as registered under this Section 33.18.2.
+An EDAM Entity Scheduling Coordinator must identify the transmission limits associated with the firm and conditional firm point-to-point transmission service capacity and network integration transmission service capacity that will be available to the Day-Ahead Market at EDAM Internal Interties to support EDAM Transfers and register those rights with the CAISO.
 The EDAM Entity Scheduling Coordinator responsible for submitting the E-Tag must communicate to the CAISO the transmission limits associated with the transmission service available under Section 33.18.2.1, Section 33.18.2.2 broken down into individual components for Section 33.18.2.2.1 through Section 33.18.2.2.3, and Section 33.18.2.3, in accordance with the procedures and timelines in the Business Practice Manual for the Extended Day-Ahead Market.

-33.18.2.1 Transmission to Support Resource Sufficiency
+33.18.2.1 Transmission to Support Resource Sufficiency Provided by the EDAM Entity

-An EDAM Entity must ensure firm or conditional firm point-to-point transmission service or network integration transmission service is available across an EDAM Internal Intertie to support an EDAM Transfer from the source Balancing Authority Area to the sink Balancing Authority Area to support the EDAM Resource Sufficiency Evaluation for its Balancing Authority Area.
-If the EDAM Transfer is associated with a EDAM Legacy Contract, then balanced Self-Schedules must be submitted into the Day-Ahead Market for relevant EDAM Transfer System Resource for delivery of the Supply external to its Balancing Authority Area.
+An EDAM Transfer from the source Balancing Authority Area to the sink Balancing Authority Area to support the EDAM Resource Sufficiency Evaluation for the sink Balancing Authority Area must be supported by firm or conditional firm point-to-point transmission service or network integration transmission service across an EDAM Internal Intertie.
 An EDAM Entity may also account for delivery of Supply external to its Balancing Authority Area in the EDAM Resource Sufficiency Evaluation under Section 33.30.8; however, the transmission that may ultimately support delivery of the Supply is not known before the Day-Ahead Market and will not be available to support EDAM Transfers.

-33.18.2.2 Transmission Not Used for Resource Sufficiency
+33.18.2.2 Transmission Provided by Transmission Customers

-The Scheduling Coordinator for a transmission customer of an EDAM Transmission Service Provider must take one of three pathways prior the start of the Day-Ahead Market to schedule its firm and conditional firm point-to-point transmission service rights, or network integration transmission service rights, at an EDAM Internal Intertie to support an EDAM Transfer even though it may not be required for the EDAM Resource Sufficiency Evaluation under Section 33.18.2.1.
+The Scheduling Coordinator must take one of three pathways described in Section 33.18.2.2 prior to Market Close of the Day-Ahead Market to schedule its firm and conditional firm point-to-point transmission service rights, or network integration transmission service rights, at an EDAM Internal Intertie to support an EDAM Transfer which may or may not be required for the EDAM Resource Sufficiency Evaluation under Section 33.18.2.1.

 33.18.2.2.1 Self-Schedule Associated with Registered Transmission